James H. Smart Award for Fostering Vocational Exploration & Reflection

 roles at the University.
 Submit a nomination

 The faculty seminars, offered every other year, have been essential to the sustenance of vocational dialogue among faculty and between faculty and students.
 Though the faculty members teach and mentor the students that pass through the university each year, they also remain the focus for institutional memory and vision.
 Thus, we believe that cultivating faculty understanding of the Center's mission and purpose is highly worthwhile.
 An institutional sense of community is also enhanced significantly through these seminars.
-The seminars consist of two extended sessions (one week in August and three full days the following June), five sessions (about two hours each) during the academic year, and outside study and in-session leadership opportunities.

 Faculty/Staff Dinner Dialogue